SimonNachtergaele/AI-Track-tive/README.md

 MAC users:
 You have to use the source code (.py).
 The source code can be opened using Spyder IDE. (https://www.spyder-ide.org/)
+Before you can use it, you need to install opencv. https://docs.opencv.org/master/d0/db2/tutorial_macos_install.html The lay-out of the program looks a bit different but it should do it.

 LINUX users:
 Under construction